postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 From the Postman app, you can sign in by selecting **Sign In** in the upper-right corner of the app or selecting **Home** in the upper-left corner of the app then **Sign In**.
 You can also navigate to [Postman's website](https://www.postman.com/) and selecting **Sign In** in the upper-right corner of the page.

 When you sign in using the Postman desktop app, the app will open a new screen that directs you to _Sign in via web browser_.
 Your default browser will automatically open a webpage asking you to sign into Postman.
-If your browser does not open within a few seconds, select the **open your browser** link in Postman.
+If your browser doesn't open within a few seconds, select the **open your browser** link in Postman.

 > You can opt out of the sign in process at any time by navigating back to the Postman app and selecting **Skip and take me to Postman Desktop App**.

 Sign into Postman in your browser by entering your account credentials or signing in with Google.
 If you are on a Postman Professional or Enterprise plan, opt to **Sign in with Single Sign-On (SSO)**.

 Check **Keep me signed in** if you would like to remain signed in after your current session for 30 minutes before re-authenticating.
-If you do not want to remain signed in on the computer you are working on, uncheck this option.
+If you don't want to remain signed in on the computer you are working on, turn this option off.
 Note that you will be prompted to sign in again after 30 minutes.

 After you sign in, you will see a confirmation in your browser and you will be redirected back to the Postman desktop app.